pwangy/phase-3-project-ticket-triage/lib/notes/info.md

 ## Classes
 - [ ] Posts - can have a Task
-- [ ] Tasks - each task will have a Post and a Reviewer
+- [ ] Tasks - each task will have a Post and a Reviewer (reviewers assigned randomally -- stretch?)
 - [ ] Reviewer - will have a list of Tasks (which points to the Post)